embergershared/aca-full-private-app/README.md

   --sku Basic

-# Create and link the required Private DNS Zones
+# Create and link the required Private DNS Zones on the VNet
 $privateDnsZones = @(
     "privatelink.vaultcore.azure.net",       # For Key Vault
     "privatelink.azurecr.io",                # For Azure Container Registry